The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

+Our point of view is that these two operators should be treated simultaneously as the homogeneous and inhomogeneous models of a single logarithmic smoothness scale.
+Their inverses then give rise to logarithmic analogues of the classical Riesz and Bessel potentials, and this provides the natural functional framework for the analysis developed below.

-In particular, the fractional--logarithmic Laplacian $(-\Delta)^{s+\ln}$ has only very recently begun to be studied as a genuine operator in its own right.
+The operator $(-\Delta)^{s+\ln}$ has only very recently begun to be studied as a genuine nonlocal operator in its own right.
 In the range $s\in(0,1)$, the recent work~\cite{chen2026fractional} establishes several equivalent realizations of $(-\Delta)^{s+\ln}$, develops the associated energy spaces on $\mathbb R^n$ and on bounded domains, and investigates qualitative spectral properties, including a Dirichlet eigenvalue problem and a Weyl-type asymptotic law with a logarithmic correction.
+More broadly, $(-\Delta)^{s+\ln}$ can be viewed as a new nonlocal operator interpolating between fractional and logarithmic regimes, and it is natural to expect that it will play an increasingly important role in analysis and PDE.